glassonion0323/CLEAResize/README.md

 <img alt="Darker option" src="https://raw.githubusercontent.com/wiki/glassonion0323/CLEAResize/images/dvorak_comparison.png" />

 ## Limitations
-* This script can not remove moire that already exists before resizing.
+* CLEAResize can not remove moire that already exists before resizing.
-* Though this script is suitable for making monitor displaying images from printing data, it is not fit to convert paper size of printing data to another one.
+* Though CLEAResize is suitable for making monitor displaying images from printing data, it is not fit to make printing halftone data resizing another halftone data.
-* This script can not avoid moire that occurs in Smart Objects.
+* CLEAResize can not avoid moire that occurs in Smart Objects.
 If you get moire in Smart Objects, rasterize them before executing CLEAResize.

 ## Change Log
 * Ver.
 1.0.2 (Sep.
 07, 2015)